Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Sensing AI

 \textbf{Drawbacks of conventional methods: }In many scenarios, it is infeasible to use global positioning system (GPS) hardware to specify where a node is located, especially in indoor environments.
 Distance of nodes can be calculated using mathematical techniques such as RSSI, TOA, and TDOA \cite{255}.
 However, the location of nodes may be changeable over time due to movements.

-\textbf{Unique advantages of using wireless AI techniques: }AI comes as a promising solution to estimate effectively locations of objects/nodes due to some benefits.
+\textbf{Unique advantages of using wireless AI techniques: }AI comes as a promising solution to effectively estimate locations of objects/nodes due to some benefits.
 First, AI can approximate the relative locations of nodes to absolute locations without the need of physical measurements.
-Second, in the complex dynamic network, AI can help to divide into sub-classes using classifiers, which reduces the complexity of localization problem for better node estimation.
-Here, we summarize some recent research results on the use of AI in localization tasks.
+Second, in the complex dynamic network, AI can help estimate accurate localization without mathematical formulation which reduces the complexity of localization problem.

-\textbf{Recent works: } Some important works are highlighed with the exploitation of AI for localization tasks, by using ML and DL approaches. \begin{itemize} \item ML-based localization: The work in \cite{256} presents a sensor node localization scheme using ML classifiers.
+\textbf{Recent works: } Some important works are highlighed with the exploitation of AI for localization tasks, {by using AI/ML techniques.} \begin{itemize} \item {Conventional AI/ML-based localization:} The work in \cite{256} presents a sensor node localization scheme using ML classifiers.
 Data is collected with time-stamp from four capacitive sensors with a realistic room setting.
-A variety of ML classifiers such as Bayes network, random forest, and SVM are used to evaluate the performance of indoor localization, showing that random forest performs best overall.
+A variety of ML classifiers such as Bayes network, random forest, and SVM are used to evaluate the performance of indoor localization.
+The simulation results confirm that random forest performs best overall in terms of low training time, lower computational complexity and high accuracy (93\%).
+However, this ML scheme is only verified in a simple and small sensor network.
 The authors in \cite{257} propose a non-linear semi supervised noise minimization algorithm for sensor node localization via iterative learning.
 The collected labelled and unlabelled data are expressed as a weighted graph.
 The localization of wireless sensor node can be considered as semi supervised learning.
 Another work in \cite{258} implements a neural network on Android phones for indoor localization.
 The system is a two-layer model, where the first layer is a neural network coupled with random forest, while the second one is a pedometer for accelerating the data sampling process.
-Different from \cite{258}, the work in \cite{259} focuses on using ML for supporting floor localization in a multi-access point-based floor setting.
-To eliminate the redundancy information during the data collection, principal component analysis (PCA) is employed in the pre-processing step.
-Then, an extreme learning machine approach is taken to for model learning to build a classification function which is used for estimating the floor location.
-Recently, the use of ML for coarse localization in human activity recognition tasks is also investigated \cite{260}.
-In this work, data as micro-Doppler signatures that are collected from radar sensors is classified using SVM and k-nearest neighbors (kNN) classifiers.
-To further improve the accuracy of classification, a CNN architecture is designed with respect to angles of object movement, and numbers of radars.
+Its drawback is the high risks of electronic eavesdropping for data collection in mobile networks.